Rutherford County Owls

 The Rutherford County Owls were a minor league baseball team based in the Rutherford County, North Carolina cities of Spindale, North Carolina and Forest City, North Carolina.
-Between 1936 and 1960.
-The Rutherford County based teams played as members of the 1936 Carolina League, Western Carolina League from 1948 to 1952, Tar Heel League from 1953 to 1954 and Western Carolina League in 1960, winning the 1949 league championship and qualifying for the playoffs six other times.
-The franchise played under the Forest City Owls moniker in 1948 and 1953.
+Between 1936 and 1960, the Rutherford County based teams played as members of the 1936 Carolina League, the Western Carolina League from 1948 to 1952, Tar Heel League from 1953 to 1954 and Western Carolina League in 1960, winning the 1949 league championship and qualifying for the playoffs six other times.
+The franchise played as the Forest City Owls in the 1948 and 1953 seasons.

 The Rutherford County Owls were a minor league affiliate of the Chicago Cubs from 1949 to 1951.

 History

 1936 Carolina League / Umpire attack

 Rutherford County, North Carolina first hosted league baseball play in 1936.
-Based in Forest City, North Carolina the "Rutherford County Owls" began 1936 the season as charter members of the eight–team Independent level Carolina League.
-The Independent league was nicknamed as an "outlaw" league because of the Independent status.
+Based in Forest City, North Carolina, the "Rutherford County Owls" began 1936 the season as charter members of the eight–team Independent level Carolina League.
+The Independent league was nicknamed an "outlaw" league because of the Independent status.
 Most of the other league members, had previously hosted numerous semi–pro teams in the Carolina Textile League, made up of locals and mill workers.
 On July 3, 1936, the franchise was reportedly surrendered to the league after an attack of an umpire occurred at the ballpark in Forest City.
 The Owls had a record of 21–25 under managers Maurice Frew and Baxter Moose when the franchise was surrendered.
 The franchise became the Lexington Indians and immediately replaced Rutherford County in league play.
-After compiling a 16–36 record in Lexington, the team then finished the season in 6th place with a 37–61 overall record.
+After compiling a 16–36 record in Lexington, the team then finished the season in sixth place with a 37–61 overall record.

-According to reports of the July 3, 1936 incident, umpire C.T.
+According to reports of the July 3, 1936, incident, umpire C.T.
 Skidmore was attacked outside of Alexander Park in Forest City after a game against Shelby.
 After the attack, Skidmore was complimentary of the players and team officials, who assisted him after the attack, including Dr. C.H.
 Verner who was president of the club and treated Skidmore's injuries.
-Skidmore stated he believed the attack was by out of town fans or gamblers.
+Skidmore stated he believed the attack was by out-of-town fans or gamblers.
 After the incident, Verner surrendered the team to the league.
 After a league meeting on July 5, 1936, the franchise was awarded to Lexington.